leondgarse/Atom_notebook/2017/08-20_TensorFlow.md

   The returned operation train_step, when run, will apply the gradient descent updates to the parameters.
 Training the model can therefore be accomplished by repeatedly running train_step.

   We then run the train_step operation, using feed_dict to replace the placeholder tensors x and y_ with the training examples.
 Note that you can replace any tensor in your computation graph using feed_dict -- it's not restricted to just placeholders
+  ===
+  For this small convolutional network, performance is actually nearly identical with and without dropout.
+Dropout is often very effective at reducing overfitting, but it is most useful when training very large neural networks.
 ***

 # TensorFlow 基础